Insight Unites with Southwest Human Development on IoT Challenge to Help Children with Disabilities

 High school STEM assistive technology competition connects young innovators with experts in smart devices to solve real-world challenges

-TEMPE, Ariz., Aug.
-27, 2018 (GLOBE NEWSWIRE) -- Insight Enterprises is teaming up with Southwest Human Development, Arizona’s largest nonprofit dedicated to early childhood development, to host an inaugural assistive technology challenge to benefit young children with disabilities.
+TEMPE, ARIZ. -- Insight Enterprises is teaming up with Southwest Human Development, Arizona's largest nonprofit dedicated to early childhood development, to host an inaugural assistive technology challenge to benefit young children with disabilities.

 The MAKERS of Change Assistive Technology Challenge will bring together Valley high school Science, Technology, Engineering and Math (STEM), coding, robotics and technology teams to troubleshoot and create "real world" solutions using Internet of Things (IoT) technology designed to address the needs of youth with disabilities.